 To this end, I have students engage in rhetorical practices that illustrate and emphasize the epistemic nature of language.
-For instance, students often employ the Sophistic exercise of dissoi logoi, formulating multiple arguments pertaining to the same issue.
+For instance, students often employ the Sophistic exercise of dissoi logoi, formulating multiple arguments pertaining to the same exigence.
 During this exercise, I draw from Kenneth Burke, underscoring that a way of seeing is also a way of not seeing.
 Equipped with this lens, which admittedly is challenging for them to see through at first, they come to realize that there are ways—not a single way—to read and interpret a given text.
-Thus, when students rhetorically analyze texts together in class, they come to see this process as a collaborative means of meaning making.
-Sometimes, there’s a consensus in meaning; most often, though, there’s respectful disagreement.
-And that’s fine—healthy, even—as I urge students to see such disagreement as a valuable and productive form of dialectic, especially if it isn’t rooted in binary thinking.
+Thus, when students rhetorically analyze texts together in class, they come to see this process as a collaborative means of meaning-making.
+Sometimes, there’s a consensus in meaning; other times, there’s respectful disagreement.
+And that’s fine—healthy, even—as I urge students to see such disagreement as a valuable and productive form of dialectic, especially if it’s respectful and it isn’t rooted in binary thinking or bigotry.
 In coming to view knowledge as socially constructed rather than static, students are able to view any form of rhetoric through a critical lens, and this critical approach to consuming diverse texts is one I also encourage them to apply to the creation of their own texts.

 Rhetorical Situations: Authentic and Purposeful